Cray-HPE/docs-csm/operations/utility_storage/Move_Unmanaged_OSDs.md

 1. (`ncn-s#`) On each storage node, identify OSDs with `osd` service name.

-    The following example shows 8 such OSDs on one storage node.
+    The following example shows eight such OSDs on one storage node.

     ```bash
     cephadm ls | jq -r '.[] | select(.service_name=="osd").name'